Harley 45 Engine Build

 Harley 45 Engine Stand

 I welded up an engine stand for this project, which made working on the motor much easier.
 It also gave me something to mount the dial indicator to check for crankshaft end play.
 If you don't have an engine stand, you can lay the engine down on a couple of blocks of wood.

 read Motorcycle Engine Tools

 Sealing The Cases

 There are dozens of good products to seal motorcycle engine cases.
-I use Permatex Ultra Black.
-Three-Bond offers their #1194 sealant, which is an improved version of their #1104.
+For this engine, I used Permatex Ultra Black.

 Before applying the sealant, make sure the engine cases are very clean.
 Put down a small layer of sealant sparingly, then smear with a finger to cover evenly.
 After applying to both engine cases, let the sealant get a little tacky (5-10 minutes).
 Assemble the two cases, then tighten the two bolts and four studs to the proper torque specs.
 Wait at least 24 hours before pouring oil in the crankcase.